-ble peers (or observers, equivalently) at a given time point (Fig. 2c), again treating solo rounds "as-if" they were on the same field.
-Participants observed one another more in smooth environments (0.01 [0.001, 0.02]; Fig. S2b), but with no reliable difference between group and solo conditions (-0.0001 [-0.01, 0.01]).
-In random environments however, participants observed each other less in group vs. solo rounds (-0.01 [-0.02, -0.00005]).
-Thus, participants actively reduced social attention in random environments (compared to the asocial baseline).
-Note that at this aggregate level, inbound and outbound social visibility are equivalent, masking individual differences and context-dependent adaptation.
-We now turn to network analyses to provide a better understanding of the structure and asymmetries of social interactions.
+Lastly, we used visual field transcription (see Methods) to measure social visibility between each pair of participants at a given time point.
+We first analyze the average number of visible peers (Fig. 2d), again computing an asocial baseline from solo rounds as if they were on the same field.
+In general, participants observed one another more in smooth environments (0.01 [0.001, 0.02]; Fig. S5b), although there was no reliable difference when comparing group rounds to the solo baseline (-0.0001 [-0.01, 0.01]).
+In contrast, participants reliably reduced social visibility in random environments compared to the asocial baseline (-0.01 [-0.02, -0.00005]), again showing active avoidance.
+Note that when comparing how visibility changes across conditions at the aggregate level, inbound and outbound social visibility are equivalent, masking individual differences and context-dependent adaptation.
+We now turn to network analyses to provide a better understanding of the structure and asymmetries of social interactions through visibility.

-Proximity and visibility networks

-Next, we performed social network analyses on spatial and visual interactions (Fig. 2d).
+Proximity and visibility networks.
+Next, we performed social network analyses on spatial and visual interactions (Fig. 2e).
 Proximity networks describe each participant as a node with undirected edges weighted by the average proximity (i.e., inverse distance) between players.
 Visibility networks were constructed similarly, but with directed edges weighted proportional to the duration of time each target player was visible to another player.
-The same analyses were also applied to solo rounds "as-if" participants had been on the same field.
+Network weights are computed per individual per round, and then averaged per individual (within each condition), with the same analyses also applied to solo rounds to provide an asocial baseline.

 We first used the proximity network to compute the Eigenvector centrality for each participant, providing a holistic measure of the influence each node exerts on the network.
 Higher centrality corresponds to participants who maintain close proximity to others, especially to those with high proximity scores themselves.
-Whereas high centrality tended to correspond to low rewards in random environments (group: -7.6 [-16.6,0.6]; solo: -7.6 [-16.1,0.8]; all slopes overlap with 0), we found a robust inversion in smooth environments, where centrality predicted higher rewards in group rounds (7.9 [1.6,14.0]; Fig. 2e).
+Whereas centrality did not predict rewards in random environments (group: -7.6 [-16.6,0.6]; solo: -7.6 [-16.1,0.8]; all slopes overlap with 0), we found a robust inversion in smooth environments, where higher centrality predicted higher rewards in group rounds (7.9 [1.6,14.0]; Fig. 2f).
 This effect disappeared in the asocial baseline (2.6 [-5.6,10.1]), suggesting that the benefits of spatial centrality were due to social dynamics.
-However, it is unclear whether being central facilitated better performance (via access to social informa-
+However, it is unclear whether being central facilitated better performance (via access to social information) or if centrality resulted from better performance (via effective success-biased imitation), motivating the need for dynamic analyses (see below).